SchwarzKatzeZwei/flask-s3-browser/README.md

 - Display password when uploading archives from (this tool)
 - Expiration by Lifecycle
 - Select Encoding (UTF-8, Shift_JIS(CP932))
+- Compression support for multi-byte filenames
+- Support for more encrypted uploads for zip files

 ## Setup